Looking for some new winter wall decor? Make these DIY large wooden snowflakes! They add some fun to any space and only require one tool to make.

 Start by marking the center of the longest dowel.
 This is where the other long dowels will intersect.
 Super glue the 5 longest dowels of each snowflake together to get the main structure.

 Next, we’ll mark where the smaller pieces will go.
 I used my multi-mark tool for more of the measurements.
-The measurements below reflect how far to mark from the edge of each of the dowels you already assembled.
-The smaller pieces will be placed on the inside of these marks.
+The measurements in the printable plans reflect how far to mark from the edge of each of the dowels you already assembled, but you can get creative here!
+Place them wherever you like.

 Now that you have everything marked, superglue your smaller pieces to the main structure of each snowflake.
 Because you have to hold the dowel in place for a few seconds while the glue dries, this step will take a few minutes for each snowflake.